reinhake/minecraftServer2/README.md

     - on the left, choose "Key Pairs" under Network & Security.
     - in the top right, choose "Create Key Pair"
     - enter 'minecraft' as the name for the key, or any other name you want.
-        - if you chose a different name, you need to change the key_name in main.tf
+        - if you chose a different name, you need to change the two private_key's in main.tf
     - choose "Create Key Pair" which will then download the private key you created.
     - put that file in the same directory that you cloned this github to.